AbdalrhmanShazally/alx-system_engineering-devops/0x01-shell_permissions/README.md

 add execute permission to owner of the file hello"

 7-chmod +114 :
-add execute permession to the owner of the gorup owner
+add execute permession to the owner of the gorup owner.

+8-chmod +x "fileName"
+add execute permission to the owner and the group owner.